 Don’t have one?
-That’s okay, the new year is the best time as any to get yours.
-We made a little guide to make sure you know everything you need to get yours.
-Oh, and don’t forget to bring a #PocketPalette with you on your travels!
+That’s okay, January is the best time to get one.
+Why?
+Because that means you'll have the rest of the year to travel, duh.
+We made a little guide to make sure you have everything you need to get yours.

 Step One: Gather your Documents

-- You will need proof of U.S. Citizenship with a photocopy.
-Photocopies need to be single-sided on a standard 8.5x11in white piece of paper in black and white ink.
-No color.
-(I know, like were you thinking of using highlighter green?)
-Refer to this list to find acceptable forms of proof (its #2 on the list).
+- You will need proof of U.S. citizenship with a photocopy.
+Photocopies need to be single-sided on a standard 8.5 x 11in white piece of paper in black and white ink.
+No color. ) Refer to this list to find acceptable forms of proof (it's #2 on the list).

-- Gather up your coins, you will need to pay passport fees.
-One to the Post Office, of $35 for an acceptance fee or $50 if photos are needed, and another to the State Department (price varies depending on circumstances).
+- Gather up your coins, because you will need to pay passport fees.
+For the Post Office, $35 for an acceptance fee or $50 if photos are needed.
+For the State Department, price varies depending on circumstances.
 In total, passport fees can range from $110 - $150.
 Refer to the links to get exact costs.

 NOTE: Make sure you bring both the original and photocopies of your proof of identity/ U.S. Citizenship to the Post Office when you submit your application.